Dave Good 9 p.m., July 30

 Some of those gigs, according to Head, were just plain strange.

 “Once while playing a local street fair, a female fan walked up the back stage steps mid-song, picked up my backup guitar, and posed with it as her boyfriend took a picture.
 I didn’t even see her, I just saw the horrified faces of the crowd and turned around as she calmly placed my guitar back in its stand, and walked away.”

 The CD release show for their self-titled full-length (Cabeza Records) happened December 21, 2011, at the OB Farmers Market.
-A third album Ride Rebel Ride was released in 2013.
+A third album Ride Rebel Ride was released two years later.
 “It’s the third installment in what we like to call our ‘CD cycle,’” according to Head.
 “We already have two or three more albums’ worth of material, kind of a Kid Rock and David Bowie thing, if you will.
 We’ve laid down the basic tracks and we’ll be releasing it on CD and digitally, with hopefully some vinyl [version] as well.”

 As with the first two releases, the album was recorded at Headtrap.
 “We’re a totally ‘green’ studio, utilizing recycled insulation, soundproofing, windows, doors, and recycled paint.
 We even use the carpet rings as tubes for cable runs!
 Plus, it’s the cleanest studio in town.
 We’re obsessive about cleanliness.
 Good for our clients, a pain in the ass for our janitors.”